 I attribute 2013-14 to Nampeyo based on similarities between the two vessels.
-The faces on both have the same pointed nose, red framing line around the nose and almond-shaped eyes and mouth.
+The faces on both have the same sloped orientation, pointed nose, red framing line around the nose and almond-shaped eyes and mouth.
 The form and image on 2007-16 are more elaborate because the jar is substantially larger, but a strong family resemblance indicates that the two pots were made by the same hand.
+Ed Wade evaluated the larger effigy pot for me and detailed the characteristics he believes mark it as “by Nampeyo.”
+Please see the entry for 2007-16 for that discussion.
 Jar 2013-14 displays a polychromatic hair braid on the rear of the head—a feature lacking on the larger pot.

 The chin was in part formed by pushing out the inside of the pot, leaving a depression on the inside that seems to be an imprint of Nampeyo’s finger.
 The pot is well formed and carefully finished.
 The painting is confident and expressive.

-For a miniature pot, this little person has a lot of character and visual impact, particularly when paired with jar 2007-16, the pot is engaging, Like a child with a parent.
+This little person has a lot of character and visual impact, particularly when paired with the larger version, like a child with a parent.